Azure/azure-openapi-validator/docs/un-supported-patch-properties.md

 ## Output Message

 The patch operation body parameter schema should not contain top level "id", "name", "type", "location" as writable properties.
-This is because these properties are expected to be either readOnly or immutable.
+This is because these properties are not patchable.
+To fix this, either remove the offending properties from the request payload of the Patch operation, or mark them as readOnly or immutable.

 ## Description